-(c) Notice of the time and place of a meeting of the members shall be given not less than ten (10) days and not more than fifty (50) days before the meeting, to each member or any other
+(c) Notice of the time and place of a meeting of the members shall be given not less than ten (10) BY-LAW NO. 1 78

 - (d) If a person may attend a meeting of the members by telephonic or electronic means, the notice of the meeting must include instructions for attending and participating in the meeting by the telephonic or electronic means that will be made available for the meeting, including, if applicable, instructions for voting by such means at the meeting. - (e) Notice of a meeting of members at which special business is to be transacted shall state the nature of that business in sufficient detail to permit a member to form a reasoned judgment on the business; and state the text of any special resolution to be submitted to the meeting.